amneale/amneale.github.io/_posts/2014-04-03-fighting-spam-with-akismet.markdown

 ### Setting up the Akismet plugin

 Now that you've got your key, you'll need to make sure the Akismet plugin is enabled in your list of plugins.
 If it is you will be able to navigate through to the settings page and enter your key.
-By should now see some default settings along with server connectivity reporting.
+By now you should see some default settings along with server connectivity reporting.
 Once this is all set up we're good to crack on with the code itself.

 ### Catching the spam